Death-Raider13/MarketHub/text/ROUTING_GUIDE.md

-# 🗺️ MarketHub - Complete Routing Guide
+# 🗺️ FEROMARKETHUB - Complete Routing Guide

 ## Overview
-This document explains all routes, role-based access, and navigation flow in the MarketHub platform.
+This document explains all routes, role-based access, and navigation flow in the FEROMARKETHUB platform.

 ---